+The National Coat of Arms.
 The national coat-of-arms of the Republic was approved by Commonwealth Act No. 731 on July 3, 1946.
 It was designed by then Captain Galo B. Ocampo, secretary of the Philippine Heraldry Committee.
 This was subsequently revised in February 12, 1998, under Republic Act 8491.

 The national coat-of-arms shall have paleways of two (2) pieces, azure and gules; a chief argent studded with three (3) mullets equidistant from each other; and, in point of honor, ovoid argent over all the sun rayonnant with eight minor lesser rays.
 Beneath shall be the scroll with the words "REPUBLIKA NG PILIPINAS," enscribed thereon.

+The Flag of the Republic of the Philippines.
 The Philippine flag stands for unity and national identity, and expresses the Filipino's aspirations for freedom, equality, justice and nobility.
 It is the only flag in the world able to signify peace or war.
 In time of peace, the blue stripe is on top of the red.
 In time of war, the red stripe is on top of the blue.